Christian Schmidt: Resignation

+On 11 May 2026, Schmidt announced his resignation as High Representative, with a new representative planning to be appointed by 14 July.
+This came after the U.S. demanded Schmidt's immediate resignation, away from a previous agreement where he would stay in his post until elections in October.
+His term ended on 1 July 2026, and was succeeded by International Supervisor for Brčko and Principal Deputy High Representative Louis Crishock as acting High Representative.

 Political positions

 In August 2012, Schmidt was one of 124 members of the Bundestag to sign a letter that was sent to the Russian ambassador to Germany, Vladimir Grinin, expressing concern over the trial against the three members of Pussy Riot.
 “Being held in detention for months and the threat of lengthy punishment are draconian and disproportionate,” the lawmakers said in the letter.
 “In a secular and pluralist state, peaceful artistic acts -- even if they can be seen as provocative -- must not lead to the accusation of serious criminal acts that lead to lengthy prison terms.”